thin-edge/thin-edge.io/docs/src/references/child-devices.md

   - from that point the new external-device is ready in operation

 #### User Journey 2: Connecting an external-device as new child-device, provisioning managed by a cloud-site backend
-  - device-operator: creates the child-device twin in the cloud using some customer-specific backend; as _child-id_ the device-operator uses some UID that is known by the external-device (e.g. the external device's serial number or network address)
+  - device-operator: creates the child-device twin in the cloud using some customer-specific backend; as _child-id_ the device-operator uses some UID that is known by the external-device (e.g. the external-device's serial number or network address)
   - device-operator: declares all capabilities to the child-device twin (i.E. all _supported operations_ and corresponding types per operations, as _config-types_, _log-types_, ...)
   - device-operator: connects new external-device to the thin-edge device by cable
   - device-operator: powers up the external-device